Mirion Technologies (NYSE:MIR) Releases FY 2022 Earnings Guidance

-Mirion Technologies (NYSE:MIR – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+Mirion Technologies (NYSE:MIR – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $0.450-$0.500 for the period.
 The company issued revenue guidance of -.

-Separately, The Goldman Sachs Group began coverage on shares of Mirion Technologies in a research report on Monday, November 29th.
-They set a buy rating and a $14.00 target price on the stock.
+Separately, The Goldman Sachs Group initiated coverage on shares of Mirion Technologies in a report on Monday, November 29th.
+They issued a buy rating and a $14.00 price target for the company.

 Mirion Technologies Company Profile (Get Rating)